While trying to place an order on an ETF you might receive the following error messages due to possible restrictions:

 Based on the Swiss Collective Investment Schemes Act (CISA) and the Swiss Financial Services Act (FINSA) retail clients may only trade ETFs that have been authorized by the Swiss Financial Markets Supervisory Authority (FINMA) for offering in Switzerland and for which a Key Information Document (KID) has been produced.
 The KID describes the key features of the product including its characteristics, risk/return profile and costs.

-You can check if an instrument has the required KID in the in the Product Overview itself and also under the Trading Conditions (i) > Trading Rates > Key Information Document
+You can check if an instrument has the required KID in the Product Overview itself and also under the Trading Conditions (i) > Trading Rates > Key Information Document

 Why can’t I trade an ETF even if the provider has produced a KID?